 The future minimum lease amounts above will be treated as revenue in the year they are earned.

-In connection with the Central Tri-State widening and reconstruction, several of the oasis sites are scheduled to be demolished in the next several years.
-The minimum lease commitments scheduled above do not reflect these anticipated plans.
+In connection with the Central Tri-State widening and reconstruction, several of the oasis sites have been closed for demolition.
+The minimum lease commitments schedule above reflects these closures.